Coping with postnatal blood loss

 Maternity Pads: Are you asking yourself “Which maternity pads should I buy?” – well there is of course a whole range – but we would suggest you don’t turn up with a pack of “Always Ultra” super dooper with wings and five drops capacity!
 You are going to need PROPER maternity pads.
 If you haven’t yet seen one of these in the flesh (and trust me it has a LOT of flesh!) then just think ‘mini-mattress’ – or brick.
 On this one occasion you truly don’t want ‘ultra slim’.
 Okay, so they are not glamorous or discreet – but they are absorbent and offer great padding.
 Regardless of whether your birth is a normal vaginal birth, or required forceps or ventouse assistance, your vulva is likely to feel bruised, so you will be very grateful for the cushioning afforded by proper pads.
 Not only is an Always ultra going to be very thin – but think about that plastic mesh weave outer layer – it is just perfect for ‘snagging’ on any stitches you might need, and that won’t be at all pleasant to experience.

-If you are dreading the excessive bleeding then you might want to consider having your placenta encapsulated as it can reduce postnatal bleeding significantly!!
+If you are dreading the excessive bleeding then you might want to consider having your placenta encapsulated as it is believed to reduce postnatal bleeding significantly!!
 Most women report very reduced bleeding after just 5 days when they have consumed their placenta, so it may be worth a consideration!